 I am grateful to the hon.
 Member for her point of order and for giving me notice of it.
 While it is not for the Speaker or me to advise individual hon.
-Members or Select Committees how they may wish to carry out their work during recess, we may be able to help by emphasising again what the Speaker has said about the importance of correspondence from hon.
+Members or Select Committees how they may wish to carry out their work during a recess, we may be able to help by emphasising again what the Speaker has said about the importance of correspondence from hon.
 Members receiving prompt replies.
 I agree that this will be of particular importance during the recess, while the country is still facing a major public health challenge.
 I hope that Ministers will give careful consideration to how they can support all hon.
 Members carrying out their duties during this recess by providing prompt and helpful replies to correspondence.

 Further to that point of order, Mr Deputy Speaker.
-Thank you for that answer.
+Thank you for your answer.
 You will be aware that 72 people tested positive in my constituency this weekend.
 I did apply for an urgent question.
 I put my name down to be on the call list today.
 Could I ask you to gently thank Mr Speaker for all he has done to make our hearings possible, but to make sure that constituency cases can be heard by the Minister, because I have tens of thousands of migrant workers in my constituency who probably need to be tested as well?

 Further to that point of order, Mr Deputy Speaker.
 I would be very happy to meet my hon.
-Friend the Member for North Herefordshire (Bill Wiggin), who is an assiduous representative for his constituency, and to make sure that his concerns are taken into account.
+Friend the Member for North Herefordshire (Bill Wiggin), who is an assiduous representative of his constituency, and to make sure that his concerns are taken into account.
 He is right to raise them.
 I have been working on them all weekend, and it is very important.
 I can reassure him that, as far as we know, the outbreak has been confined to the farm in question, but we absolutely will be looking into it in great detail.

 Further to that point of order, Mr Deputy Speaker.
 I think this is important, as we look towards the autumn and winter times, when flus become more common.
-As one of those who gets a flu jab every year as a diabetic, I am very aware of the demands that there may be on the health service, and we are going into recess.
-Is it the intention of the Health Secretary and his Department to come to this House and make a statement on the preparations that will be in place so that when it comes to the autumn and the winter we are in a position to respond quickly and effectively?
+As one of those who get a flu jab every year, as a diabetic, I am very aware of the demands that there may be on the health service, and we are going into recess.
+Is it the intention of the Health Secretary and his Department to come to the House and make a statement on the preparations that will be in place so that when it comes to the autumn and the winter we are in a position to respond quickly and effectively?